St. Fintan's High School

-St. Fintans High School (Ard Scoil Naomh Fhionntán) is an all-boys Roman Catholic voluntary-aided secondary school located between Sutton and Baldoyle, Dublin, Ireland.
+St. Fintan's High School (Ard Scoil Naomh Fhionntán) is an all-boys Roman Catholic voluntary-aided secondary school located in Sutton, Dublin, Ireland.

 History

 Background

 A school originally opened at Bellevue House within the Burrow, Sutton, located on Station Road, between Sutton Cross and Howth village, with access to the beach.
 The school at Bellevue House, eventually St. Catherine's, comprised primary school facilities for boys and girls, and from 1924, a secondary school for girls, and was run by a Mrs Helen McAlister, a Mrs Watson and some Christian Brothers (it also held a vacation residence for the Christian Brothers during World War II).
 Mrs Watson died in 1940 and the whole school passed to the Christian Brothers, who closed the mixed school.

 Foundation

 St. Fintan's High School was founded at the Burrow Road premises in Sutton on 8 September 1943, as a fee-paying secondary day and "prep" school, with 48 students and 5 Christian Brother teachers.
 It was sponsored by local Catholic clergy and authorised by the Archbishop of Dublin.
 Fees were 6 to 12 guineas, depending on academic performance.
 Neighbouring premises were purchased in 1958, allowing provision of tennis courts, and also purchased, in 1959, was the Warren House on Dublin Road, which would in time become the school's home.
 In the early years, Gaelic sports were played on part of the Howth Estate's Deerpark lands.